Wire report

 Source

-Primary source: Cantona review - Beckham and Ferguson lively defenders as Eric gnomically quotes Baudelaire via The Guardian.
+Primary source: Cantona review - Beckham and Ferguson keen defenders as Eric gnomically quotes Baudelaire via The Guardian.
 VINI cites and links the source; it does not reproduce the publisher’s full article text without rights clearance.

 Reader comments